sano-jin/rust-hands-on-wiki/contents-management-server/README.md

 }
 ```

-Finally, add the function to the routing.
+Finally, add the function for routing.

 ```rust
 // src/main.rs